 Presets Get the Job Done, But Customized Sounds Help You Create Your Own Style and Sound

 The first set of snare sounds that I ever customized were part of a classic rock kit (on floppy disk) that came with the E-Mu SP 1200, the first drum machine/sampler I ever used.
 Some of the snares on the kit were OK, but they didn’t fit where I was trying to go sonically.
-So after finally being honest with myself about the fact that none of the snare sounds fit with the feel and style of music that I was going for, I went about customizing them.
-At the time, I didn't have an analog mixing console to run my sounds through; therefore, I couldn't easily boost up the bass (the low end) of the sounds I wanted to modify.
-I did have a dual *cassette* recorder and a lot of imagination, though.
+So after finally recognizing that none of the snare sounds fit with the feel and style of music that I was going for, I went about customizing them.
+At the time, I didn’t have an analog mixing console to run my sounds through; therefore, I couldn’t easily boost up the bass (the low end) of the sounds I wanted to modify.
+I did have a dual cassette recorder and a lot of imagination, though.

 Next, I went around my room (at that time) with a Shure SM-58 live microphone sampling all sorts of sounds.
 I took a hammer and hit the bottom of a metal folding chair.
-I took a drum stick and rapped back and forth on a Nike sneaker box filled with socks—I should note that I sampled the sneaker box with and without the lid on; there was indeed a noticeable difference.
+I took a drum stick and rapped back and forth on a Nike sneaker box stuffed with socks (I sampled the sneaker box with and without the lid on; there was indeed a noticeable difference).
 Switching up between the hammer, the drum stick, and a wooden hanger, I hit the inside of a window pain.
 Needless to say, I sampled every sound that I could imagine, anything that I thought might be interesting.
 All of this sampling probably took me no more than 10 minutes, tops.
 By the way, I would also like to think that this process taught me more about acoustics, but I digress…

-So having sampled this wide assortment of sounds—all in the same room, mind you—I went about "matching" the sounds with the cassette versions of E-Mu's classic rock kit as well as several other snare sounds that I had.
+So having sampled this wide assortment of sounds, all in the same room, mind you, I went about “matching” the sounds with the cassette versions of E-Mu’s classic rock kit as well as several other snare sounds that I had.
 Incidentally, this was around the time that I first began to understand the process of layering sounds.
 Particularly, I was discovering the potential for layering, both as a means for customizing drum sounds as well as other sounds.
 I was also learning how layering could affect the overall texture and tenor of a beat.
 Not too long after that, I began applying these techniques to all of the drum sounds that I used.
-And after while, I stopped buying other peoples' drum kits altogether, and I started sampling drums from records and literally making my own.
+And after while, I stopped buying other peoples’ drum kits altogether and I started sampling drums from records and literally making my own drum sounds.

-Special Note.
-Since I first began customizing my snare sounds, I have never used a pre-set drum sound again.
-Although pre-set drum sounds undoubtedly serve a purpose (I have heard some pretty nice pre-set drums), I've always found that customizing your own sounds goes a long way in helping you carve out your own unique style and sound.
-Still, if I come across a pre-set drum sound that I like, I'll use it.
-Of course, I modify it to make my own...
+Special Note: Since I first began customizing my snare sounds, I have never used a pre-set drum sound as-is again.
+Although pre-set drum sounds undoubtedly serve a purpose (I have heard some pretty nice pre-set drums), I’ve always found that customizing your own sounds goes a long way in helping you carve out your own unique style and sound.
+Still, if I come across a pre-set drum sound that I like, I’ll use it.
+Of course, I modify it to make my own.

-*At least one drum stick.
-You can use two in rapid succession on any hard surface.
-You’ll be surprised what you can come up with after you filter and adjust the pitch on a sound created by two drum sticks.
+• At least one drum stick.
+(You can use two in rapid succession on any hard surface.
+You’ll be surprised at what you can come up with after you filter and adjust the pitch on a sound created by two drum sticks.)